vpbarb/jcache/README.md

 ####Bolt
 This storage has underlying [Bolt](https://github.com/boltdb/bolt) file storage.
 Path to Bolt file is defined by `storage_boltdb_path` option.
 If file doesn't exist it will be created.

+###Authentication
+If you want server supports authentication, just pass path to .htpasswd file with `htpasswd` option.
+If server is running with `htpasswd` option then it requires `AUTH` command with valid credentials after connection is open.
+All other commands will work only after valid authentication.

 ###How to build

 	git clone git@github.com:Barberrrry/jcache.git ./